stanford-marlowe/docs.marlowe.stanford.edu/docs/modules/apptainer.md

 ```

 After running the above command, all apptainer containers will be pulled to the `apptainercache` folder in your project's scratch directory.

+## I get "No such file or directory" when trying to load a module

+Apptainer is an isolated environment as a rule.
+This means you will need to bind the directory of whatever module you are using into the apptainer container.